vanderpatrick/Skate-World/README.md

   I would like to thank everyone who helped me with this project

 - My mentor.
-- All my friends that helped me out with profile photos for the team section.
+- All my friends'
+which helped me out with profile photos for the team section.
 - Armandinho for all the support and advice.